Pete Davidson Shuts Instagram Down, Ariana Grande Turns Off Comments After Being Trolled By Fans

-Saturday Night Live star Pete Davidson has deleted all photos off of his official Instagram account and his fiancee Ariana Grande has shut comments off of her Instagram photostream after trolls attacked the comedian regarding an innocent remark he made on Grande’s page.
+Saturday Night Live star Pete Davidson has deleted all photos off of his official Instagram account and his fiancée Ariana Grande has shut comments off of her Instagram photostream after trolls attacked the comedian regarding an innocent remark he made on Grande’s page.

 The couple has publicly displayed their affection for one another on their social media pages prior to and since their engagement on June 11.
 The comedian proposed with a $93,000 sparkler according to ET.
 The ring was commissioned by New York City jeweler Greg Yuna (aka Mr. Flawless).
 It features a 3.03-carat diamond set in platinum, which took the jeweler two weeks to create, according to ET.